 This reflected frequency shift is proportional to the velocity of the particles/bubbles, and we assume that the flow velocity matches the particle velocity.
 In a real application, many particles or bubbles may have differing velocities.
-You also need to remember that a signal reflected by a particle may hit another particle or bubble before returning.
+We also need to remember that a signal reflected by a particle may hit another particle or bubble before returning.

 Transit time method

 Depending on the model and vendor, you can have more than two sensors in the device.
-You can also have inline or clamp-on meters to measure the flow on the pipe’s wall or models to measure gas flow.
+You can also have inline or clamp-on ultrasonic flow meters to measure the flow on the pipe’s wall or models to measure gas flow.